Yep we’re talking about your cervical fluid.

 So instead of knowing your period comes every 28-30 days for example, instead you can look for when you have fertile fluid.
 If you have wet, followed by dry fluid, then you can guess you may have ovulated, and you can count forward 2 weeks and expect to see a period.

-This method is incredibly empowering if you have irregular periods, which is common when:
+This method is incredibly empowering – especially if you have irregular periods, which is common when:

 Since high levels of oestrogen is needed to create the wet fertile cervical fluid, and for the egg to be released (aka ovulation), its a good sign you’re about to ovulate, so your period should come approximately 2 weeks later from this point.

-Conversely, you can learn to track your fertile signs, cervical fluid being one of them, to practice natural contraception, instead of going onto hormonal contraception.
+If you don’t want to fall pregnancy then you can learn to track your fertile signs properly and accurately (cervical fluid being one sign) to practice natural contraception, instead of going onto hormonal contraception.

-Discern whether you do in fact have an infection, because cervical fluid is white or clear, and anything green, yellow, strong smelling, or white and curdled-looking can be a sign of infection, and is time for a visit to the GP, gynaecologist or sexual health clinic.
+Discern whether you do in fact have an STI or other infection because cervical fluid is white or clear, and anything green, yellow, strong smelling, or white and curdled-looking can be a sign of infection.
+If you notice your fluid isn’t quite right it’s worth booking in for a visit to the GP, gynaecologist or sexual health clinic to ensure you’re healthy and well.

 So tell me: is this news to you?
 How did you feel about your cervical fluid when you were young?
 How do you feel about it now?